Perhaps your answer is not just “no!” but a resounding, “HELL no!!!”

 As many as 72% of all people (in the U.S.) are expecting that they will work after they retire, in one form or another.

 This could be driven by financial necessity, the need to feel productive or relieve boredom, or the desire to do something you’re totally passionate about.
 Hopefully, your decision to work will be part of the retirement lifestyle you choose as opposed to being forced to work.

 If you plan to start your own business, you’re not alone.
 For the past several years, the highest rate of entrepreneurial activity has occurred in the 55-64 age group.
 These businesses can be anything: consulting, selling art or crafts, a flea market booth, training, speaking, freelance writing… just about anything you can imagine.

-These jobs allow seniors the flexibility to enjoy more free time, do some traveling, and indulge their passions and leisure pursuits while still earning money and enjoying social contact.
+You may prefer a part-time or seasonal job.
+These jobs allow you the flexibility to enjoy more free time, do some traveling, and indulge your passions and leisure pursuits while still earning money and enjoying social contact.

 Here are some options for retirement work.
 Some involve temporary employment, while others are more entrepreneurial.
 There are many other possibilities, of course, but these examples should start the ideas flowing and expand your range of possibilities.